 In a sea of strangers, I can’t find me anymore, anymore.“

-Nightmares starts off sounding like it might be about to take you on a trip back in time to the Wild West, but quickly progresses into another seamlessly integrated pop-rock track that’s bound to resonate with anyone who has dealt with mental health issues.
+Nightmares starts off sounding like it could well be about to take you on a trip back in time to the Wild West, but quickly progresses into another seamlessly integrated pop-rock track that’s bound to resonate with anyone who has dealt with mental health issues.
 The simple music that accompanies Alex’s vocals during the chorus force you to focus on the lyrics, and it’s hard to avoid the fear that comes across from that moment onwards.
-It’s hard to listen to because you don’t want to think of Alex feeling that way and the realisation that you might relate is also hard to accept.
+As a fan, it’s hard to listen to, since you don’t want to acknowledge that someone you admire might feel that way and the realisation that you might relate is also hard to accept.
 At the same time, though, for anyone who is struggling, it is comforting to know that someone feels that way too, and that they were brave enough to write it down so you can feel less alone.
 Contrary to what the title suggests, Dark Side of Your Room picks you up immediately, as the electric drums create a beat that you can’t help but tap along to.
 Lyrically, though, it takes a more upsetting turn, as seems to be a trend throughout the record.
 It tells a story of unrequited feelings developed over the course of a ~casual love affair~ and how despite quiet hopes from one party, it never progressed into anything more.

 “I’ve gotta say, it’s hard to be brave when you’re alone in the dark.